interactive-pioneers/iptools-jquery-accordion/README.md

 Events triggered on accordion wrapper / base element:

-- initialized.iptAccordion, on initialization
+- initialized.iptAccordion : fired on successfull plugin initialization

 Events triggered on accordion panels:

-- beforeOpen.iptAccordion : before a panel is opened
+- beforeOpen.iptAccordion : fired before a panel is opened
-- afterOpen.iptAccordion : after a panel has been opened (animation complete)
+- afterOpen.iptAccordion : fired after a panel has been opened (animation complete)
-- beforeClose.iptAccordion : before a panel is closed
+- beforeClose.iptAccordion : fired before a panel is closed
-- afterClose.iptAccordion : after a panel has been closed (animation complete)
+- afterClose.iptAccordion : fired after a panel has been closed (animation complete)

 Events that the accordion listens to and can be used to trigger actions on panels: